weis/QCbl/README.md

 # Installation

+* If couchbase-lite-core not installed:
-* if needed: run "git submodule update --init --recursive" to install couchbase lite core including other submodules into src/3rdparty/couchbase-lite-core.
+  - run "git submodule update --init --recursive" to install couchbase lite core including other submodules into src/3rdparty/couchbase-lite-core.
-Open CMakeLists.txt from couchbase-lite-core root directory in qt-creator (ver.
+  - Windows, linux: Open CMakeLists.txt from couchbase-lite-core root directory in qt-creator (ver.
 4.4 or later) and build the project with the preferrred kit.
+  - macOS, iOS: Open and build Xcode/LiteCore.xcodeproj

 * Change locations of the couchbase-lite-core header and libraries in litecore.pri.

+* Open QCblExplore.pro in Qt Creator.
+- Windows, linux, macOS, iOS : build and run the project with the preferrred kit.
+- macOS optionally: running qmake in a terminal generates QCblExplore.xcodeproj: qmake -spec macx-xcode
+- iOS optionally: simple run qmake in Qt Creator with the iOS-kit selected.
+  In Xcode open and run {build}/QCblExplore.xcodeproj.